hackclub/hackclub/workshops/kahoot/README.md

 Hey!
 This is an interactive activity for leaders to run with their clubs.
 It takes them through the process of using the [`kahoot.js-updated` npm module](https://www.npmjs.com/package/kahoot.js-updated) to control a Kahoot user with Node.js.
+The module is deprecated, but this workshop should still work.

 A few quick pointers about the workshop: